 Formal budget delegations remain outstanding from DSIT for this financial year, due to delays as a result of the machinery of government changes.
-The drawdown of funding is also delayed but this will be caught up in Q3.
+The drawdown of funding is also delayed but this will be caught up in Q3 and explains nil year to date actuals.